cescomani/trajectory/python/README.md

 # Python implementation
-This folder contains a python implementation of the trajectory planing concept.
+This folder presents a python implementation of the trajectory planing concept.
+# Recommended tools
+The follow tools are needed to run the implemented example:
+- [x] CASADI-package
+python version of the package can be downloaded or cloned form [GitHub Pages](https://github.com/casadi/casadi/tree/master/docs).
+No need to inatll it.
+- [x] Python 3
+- [x] IpOpt
+non-lineare and non convexe problems solver.
+It needs to be installed as explained [here](https://www.coin-or.org/Ipopt/documentation/node10.html)

 # ###################Voraussetzung###############